 And, as is the case with race and sexuality, the anonymity of cyberspaces has often unleashed new levels of sexist discourse, cyber sexual harassment and other problems.
 The web has also facilitated the sexual and work slave traffic in women through transnational webs.
 In response, women's organization have also taken to the web to fight new and old forms of sexism.
 The sites, articles, and books listed below address all of these aspects of engendered cyberspaces and more.
 (See also our page on "Digital Games.")

-Selected Books and Articles on Gender in Cyberspaces
+Selected Books, Articles and Websites on Gender in Cyberspaces

 Adam, Alison E. "Hacking into Hacking: Gender and the Hacker Phenomenon."
 Computers and Society 32.7 (2004):0095-2737.

 Alexander, Jonathan.
 "Queer Webs: Representations of LGBT People and Communities on the World Wide Web."
 International Journal of Sexuality and Gender Quarterly 81 (2002):868-76.

 Arvidson, Viktor and Anna Foka, "Digital Gender: Perspective, Phenomena, Practice.
 Lead article in the First Monday special issue on Digital Gender, April 2015